 Favorite quote from the author:

 Do you remember the Blackberry smartphone?
 In 2009, Blackberry controlled about half of the entire smartphone market.
-They were all the rage, with everyone from President Obama to Bill Gates saying they couldn’t live without one.
-But fast forward only five years later, and they became almost nonexistent— the company now had a market share of just one per cent.
+Fast forward five years later, and they became almost nonexistent – the company now had a market share of just one per cent.

 What happened?
 It’s all because the creator of Blackberry, Mike Lazaridis, wouldn’t change his mind.

 If you remember, Apple’s iPhone was beginning to gain market share around this time.
-While it slowly started gaining more ground, Lazardis continued to think that most customers just wanted a phone to do the basics– make calls and send emails.
-He couldn’t imagine someone wanting to do much more than that on a cell phone.
+Lazaridis continued thinking that most customers just wanted a phone to do the basics – make calls and send emails.
 Well, we all know how that went.

 The moral of the story here is that sometimes we need to rethink our beliefs.
-So many of us find comfort in conviction and prefer not to rethink our beliefs because it’s not as easy.
-What would the world be like if we all practised opening our minds to new ideas regularly?
+So many of us find comfort in conviction because that’s a lot easier.
+But what could the world be like if we all practiced opening our minds to new ideas regularly?

 In Think Again: The Power of Knowing What You Don’t Know by Adam Grant, we explore the science of changing our mind and learn how to help others learn to change theirs, too.
 Grant teaches us why we should not only allow ourselves to doubt but also entirely rethink our beliefs regularly.

-Here are the 3 of the most helpful lessons this book taught me:
+Here are the 3 most helpful lessons this book taught me:

 - You can never know what you don’t know, so stay humble.